josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 * Native AOT detection when targeting .NET 5.0 or earlier.

 Starting with .NET 7.0, the use of reflection can be completely avoided.

+## Visual Basic .NET Support

+Some APIs in `Rxmxnx.PInvoke.Extensions` are not directly compatible with Visual Basic .NET due to language limitations.
+The `Rxmxnx.PInvoke.VisualBasic` namespace provides equivalent delegate definitions specifically designed for use in **Visual Basic .NET**.

+These delegates provide VB.NET-compatible access to selected non-compliant `Rxmxnx.PInvoke.Extensions` APIs.

 ---